ellipt01/joint/README.md

     recover_mag.data: recovered magnetic anomaly
     recover_rho.data: recovered gravity anomaly

-The file specified by the -p option is the parameter setting file for the joint inversion, which must contain the following 6 fields:
+The file specified by the -p option is the settings file for the joint inversion, which must contain the following 6 fields:

     1. number of grid cells: nx, ny, nz
     2. area of analysis: xleft, xright, yleft, yright, ztop, zbottom (km)